cyb0rg71/Bug-Hunting-Cheatsheet/JWT attacks.md

 7. Now press >> sign in JSON Web Token tab >> Don't modify header >> send request
 ```
 #### Injecting self-signed JWTs via the kid parameter
 Servers may use several cryptographic keys for signing different kinds of data, not just JWTs.
-For this reason, the header of a JWT may contain a kid (Key ID) parameter, which helps the server identify which key to use when verifying the signature.
+For this reason, the header of a JWT may contain a ```kid``` (Key ID) parameter, which helps the server identify which key to use when verifying the signature.
 Verification keys are often stored as a JWK Set.
 In this case, the server may simply look for the JWK with the same kid as the token.
 However, the JWS specification doesn't define a concrete structure for this ID - it's just an arbitrary string of the developer's choosing.
 For example, they might use the kid parameter to point to a particular entry in a database, or even the name of a file.
 If this parameter is also vulnerable to ```directory traversal```, an attacker could potentially force the server to use an arbitrary file from its filesystem as the verification key.
-This is especially dangerous if the server also supports JWTs signed using a symmetric algorithm.
+This is especially dangerous if the server also supports JWTs signed using a ```symmetric algorithm```.
 In this case, an attacker could potentially point the kid parameter to a predictable, static file, then sign the JWT using a secret that matches the contents of this file.
 You could theoretically do this with any file, but one of the simplest methods is to use ```/dev/null```, which is present on most Linux systems.
 As this is an empty file, reading it returns an empty string.
 Therefore, signing the token with a empty string will result in a valid signature.
 If the server stores its verification keys in a database, the kid header parameter is also a potential vector for ```SQL injection``` attacks.
  ```
 Generate a suitable signing key